February 2006 Archives

 What Are Our Values?
 The Commons, Individuals, Life & Economic Costs

 Antibiotic resistance could be considered a global public "bad".
 It hasn't always been seen this way.
 Doctors in the U.S. have been cognizant of antibiotic resistance for decades and have counseled American patients about conservative use of antibiotics.
 But they ignored or were ignorant to egregious misuse of antibiotics overseas and for the most part failed to conceive how this might effect the US.
 Antibiotics are not a global public good because they are privately developed, manufactured, sold and managed according to the profit motives of pharmaceutical companies.
 Pharmaceutical companies influence politicians to pass laws favoring the sale of drugs.
-Lawmaker participation is as instrumental to the problem as the prescribing habits of doctors.
+The participation of lawyers and politicians is as instrumental to the problem as the prescribing habits of doctors.

 This is not a simple dynamic between some individual herders and a pasture.
 Antibiotics are not a free resource open for public consumption, but a private product sold to consumers by pharmaceutical companies for profit.
 Yet surprisingly, the word "pharmaceutical" does not appear in the PLoS article.
 Neither do the words "industry", "company", or "business".
 The word "drugs appears twice: